BUSIEST AIRPORTS IN THE WORLD

 View and interrogate the World's Busiest Airports, with data powered by OAG's Schedules Analyser.

+We provide separate lists for global airports and international airports.
 The Top 10 Busiest Global Airports in the World are calculated using total airline capacity (domestic and international flights).
-The Top 10 Busiest International Airports are calculated using international airline capacity only.
+The Top 10 Busiest International Airports focus on international airline capacity only.
 The data is updated each month and is available to download by clicking the button below.

 Which is the Busiest AIrport in the World?